Sintering: Ceramic sintering

-All the characteristic temperatures associated with phase transformation, glass transitions, and melting points, occurring during a sinterisation cycle of a particular ceramics formulation (i.e., tails and frits) can be easily obtained by observing the expansion-temperature curves during optical dilatometer thermal analysis.
+All the characteristic temperatures associated with phase transformation, glass transitions, and melting points, occurring during a sinterisation cycle of a particular ceramic's formulation (i.e., tails and frits) can be easily obtained by observing the expansion-temperature curves during optical dilatometer thermal analysis.
 In fact, sinterisation is associated with a remarkable shrinkage of the material because glass phases flow once their transition temperature is reached, and start consolidating the powdery structure and considerably reducing the porosity of the material.

 Sintering is performed at high temperature.
-Additionally, a second and/or third external force (such as pressure, electrical current) could be used.
+Additionally, a second and/or third external force (such as pressure, electric current) could be used.
 A commonly used second external force is pressure.
 Sintering performed by only heating is generally termed "pressureless sintering", which is possible with graded metal-ceramic composites, utilising a nanoparticle sintering aid and bulk molding technology.
 A variant used for 3D shapes is called hot isostatic pressing.

 To allow efficient stacking of product in the furnace during sintering and to prevent parts sticking together, many manufacturers separate ware using ceramic powder separator sheets.
 These sheets are available in various materials such as alumina, zirconia and magnesia.
 They are additionally categorized by fine, medium and coarse particle sizes.
 By matching the material and particle size to the ware being sintered, surface damage and contamination can be reduced while maximizing furnace loading.